dear-clouds/cardsinmybox/readme.md

 ## Features

-- Users can create their cards editions
+- Users can create their own card editions
 - Users can limit the number of cards made
-- Users can organize their collection of cards
+- Users can organize their cards collection
 - Users can show their limited editions
 - More to come